-Public Water: As defined at in Minn.
-Stat. § 103G.005, subdivision 15, as amended, and included within the public waters inventory as provided in Minn.
+Public Water: As defined in Minn.
+Stat. § 103G.005, subd.
+15, as amended, and included within the public waters inventory as provided in Minn.
 Stat. § 103G.201, as amended.

-Redevelopment Areas: Any construction activity where, prior to the start of construction, the areas to be disturbed have fifteen percent (15%) or more of existing impervious surface(s).
+Redevelopment Areas: Construction activity where, prior to the start of construction, the areas to be disturbed have fifteen percent (15%) or more of existing impervious surface(s).

-Reconstruction: Any project that is repairing or rebuilding existing infrastructure where the underlying soil is disturbed.; the definition dDoes not include Amill & Ooverlay projects or Ffull-Ddepth Reclamation projects where the underlying soils are undisturbed.
+Reconstruction: A project that is repairing or rebuilding existing infrastructure where the underlying soil is disturbed; the definition does not include mill & overlay projects or full-depth reclamation projects where the underlying soils are undisturbed.

-Regional Conveyance: A surface or subsurface drainage path conveying concentrated flow that drains two hundred (200) -acres or more not including piped, public conveyance (i.e. storm sewer).-
+Regional Conveyance: A surface or subsurface drainage path conveying concentrated flow that drains two hundred (200) acres or more not including piped, public conveyance (i.e. storm sewer).